by-covid/gtn/docs/ro-crate-in-python/index.md

 rm ro-crate-metadata.json
 ```

-Now the directory tree contains several files and directories, including a Galaxy workflow and a Planemo test file, but it's not an RO-Crate since there is no metadata file.
+Now the directory tree contains several files and directories, including a Galaxy workflow and a Planemo test file, but it's not an RO-Crate anymore, since there is no metadata file.
 Initialize the crate:

 ```bash
 rocrate init